Changing the way kids eat and think about food

 Farm-to-School programs focus on four different areas:

-Educate students about healthy eating choices
+Teaching students about food systems and healthy eating choices

 Growing & Preparing Food